A Self-Supervised Framework for Space Object Behaviour Characterisation: Outlook

+Untangling morphological similarities in observations is another direction for future work.
+Possible mitigations include additional discriminative features that better separate these morphologically similar classes, hierarchical classification that first groups slowly-varying motions (INERTIAL, YAW) before a finer-grained second stage, or targeted data augmentation that increases the diversity of INERTIAL examples relative to YAW.
+A physical mechanism may also contribute to this ambiguity.
+For example, where a space object's geometry and surface materials are approximately symmetric about its rotation axis, attitude changes would produce little variation in reflected flux, potentially rendering YAW and INERTIAL motions sometimes near-identical in a single light curve.
+If YAW and INERTIAL prove intrinsically difficult to separate from single light curves, incorporating sequences of observations of the same object over multiple orbits may help disentangle the two, since YAW's orbit-locked corrections should become apparent over a longer time horizon where a single snapshot is not sufficient.

 From this work, several key directions for further development emerge.
 Firstly, development of robust quantitative benchmarks for AI synthetic data.
 Whilst our approach encourages plausibility in the generated curves through reference-based sampling, systematic evaluation frameworks are needed to validate produced synthetic data beyond visual inspection/sense checks.
+Whilst we provide GP-based validation of synthetic light curve quality in this work, further quantitative evaluation metrics such as KL divergence, power spectral density comparisons, or Earth mover distance between real and synthetic distributions remain valuable directions for future work.
 For example, these frameworks could assess statistical distribution matching between real and AI generated datasets, and evaluate like-for-like comparisons in downstream tasks trained on real data, numerically simulated data, and/or data generated through our approach (i.e., generative AI data).
 Finally, physics-informed neural networks (PINNs) could be used to quantify physical plausibility.
 Briefly, these networks combine a data loss term with a physics loss term.
 For example, for light curves this might be a reflectivity model as outlined in \cite{matsushita_light_2019}.
 At inference time, a well-trained PINN will give a good indicator as to whether a synthetically generated light curve is obeying the underlying physics due to the value of the physics loss term.